 1. Constantly learning and improving

 In a fast moving industry like ours, staying on top of your game means you never stop learning.
-Technologies change just as fast as trends, and what’s common practise now might already be outdated in a few years.
+Technologies change just as fast as trends, and what’s common practice now might already be outdated in a few years.
 If you want to become a great web developer, you have to stay ahead of the curve.
-That means learning about new technologies and programming languages and also keeping an eye on what customers want (and need) in order to stay satisfied.
+That means learning new technologies and programming languages and also keeping an eye on what customers want (and need) in order to stay satisfied.

-In a recent survey of over 2,000 Java developers, 53% admitted to being “technology sheep” that only adapt new things once they have been accepted by the industry as standard.
+In a recent survey of over 2,000 Java developers, 53% admitted to being “technology sheep” that only adapt new things once they have been accepted by the industry as the standard.
 44% described themselves as “early adopters” that already upgrade OSX versions before they are stable.
 It’s pretty clear which fraction is more likely to stay ahead of their competitors.
 And it’s not the 3% of so-called “immutables” that consider all change bad and “don’t have time for change” because they are “too busy doing real work”.